Philip J. Lupo, PhD, MPH

 - Addressing disparities in acute lymphoblastic leukemia susceptibility and outcomes

-Dr. Lupo is Director of the EpiCenter in the Texas Children’s Cancer and Hematology Centers, Chair of the Children’s Oncology Group (COG) Epidemiology Committee, and has served in various capacities in the National Birth Defects Prevention Network (NBDPN), including President and Chair of the Data Committee.
+Dr. Lupo is Director of the Epidemiology and Population Sciences Program at Texas Children’s Cancer and Hematology Center, Chair of the Children’s Oncology Group (COG) Epidemiology Committee, and has served in various capacities in the National Birth Defects Prevention Network (NBDPN), including President and Chair of the Data Committee.